t2-project/documentation/source/microservices/deploy.rst

 *  Cart : `<localhost:8080/swagger-ui.html>`__
 *  Credit Institute : `<localhost:8087/swagger-ui.html>`__

-Now go to page :doc:`Usage <use>` to figure out what you can to with the T2-Project.
+Now go to page :doc:`Usage <use>` to figure out what you can do with the T2-Project.

 Build and Run Locally
 =====================